 - a.
-For FY25: To the extent possible, provide funds for approved School Improvement Plan activities to be expended at the building level.¶ - b.
-Starting in For FY26: align SIP process as part of budget cycle to ensure SIP activities are identifiable and funded in the budget.
-SIPs for FY26 will need to be adopted in late spring FY24 to allow for incorporation of the SIP into the FY26 budget which is created in FY25. - c.
-Continuing Starting in FY265: Return to prior practice of holding reserve funds for a limited number of staff.
+For FY26: align SIP process as part of budget cycle to ensure SIP activities are identifiable and funded in the budget. - b.
+Continuing in FY26: Return to prior practice of holding reserve funds for a limited number of staff.
 This can be done over multiple years to lessen the impact of any one year.